 Given the limited potential of labor market adaptability in Continental European institutional arrangements, the need for institutional change is particularly pronounced.
-In terms of labor market adaptability, the Continental European countries appear to be the worst of all worlds with considerable need for reform in order to overcome structural weaknesses.
 Raising employment and furthering labor market inclusion means breaking with the traditional strategy of restricting access to the labor market and reducing labor supply.
 Adopting more activating labor market policies and making social security more employment-friendly as well as allowing for higher wage flexibility and easing employment protection would help reduce benefit dependency and create more employment in the service sector.
-Comparative work shows that there are different models of superior labor market performance: a liberal or Anglo-Saxon model (e.g. in the UK or the US) and a Scandinavian one (Denmark and Sweden), but also a "modernized" Continental European model (Austria and the Netherlands).
-They are equally successful in employment terms but have diverging distributional outcomes due to different models of redistribution through taxes, benefits and active labor market policies (Bassanini/Duval 2006, OECD 2006b).
+Comparative work shows that there are different models of superior labor market performance: a liberal or Anglo-Saxon model (e.g. in the UK or the US) and a Scandinavian one (Denmark and Sweden), but also a "modernized" Continental European model (Austria and the Netherlands) that are equally successful in employment terms but have diverging distributional outcomes due to different models of redistribution through taxes, benefits and active labor market policies (Bassanini/Duval 2006).